Roth’s, Fort Worth Avenue

 The real story, though, is the Roth family, especially Ernest’s mother, Johanna Roth, and even more especially, his older sister, Bertha Weintraub.

-Johanna’s daughter Bertha had a very interesting life.
+Johanna’s daughter Bertha Roth Weintraub had a very interesting life.
 She, too was born in Hungary — in 1890.
 After her husband Joe’s death in the mid ’40s, a regular at her brother’s restaurant, Abe Weinstein — big-time entertainment promoter and burlesque club empresario — offered Bertha a job as cashier at the Colony Club, his “classy” burlesque nightclub located across from the Adolphus.
 She accepted and, amazingly, worked there for 28 years, retiring only when the club closed in 1972 — when she was 82 years old!
 It sounds like she led a full life, which took her from Budapest to New York to San Francisco to San Antonio to Austin and to Dallas; she bluffed her way into a job as a dress designer, ran a boarding house in a house once owned by former Texas governor James Hogg, hobnobbed with Zsa Zsa Gabor and Liberace, was a friend of Candy Barr, and, as a child, was consoled by the queen of Hungary.
 She died in Dallas in 1997, a week and a half before her 107th birthday.
-The story Larry Powell wrote about her in The Dallas Morning News (Nov.
-17, 1987) is very entertaining (you can read it here).
+(The story Larry Powell wrote about her in The Dallas Morning News — “Aunt Bertha’s Book Filled With 97 Years of Memories” (DMN, Nov.
+17, 1987) — is very entertaining and well worth tracking down in the News archives.)